PaulvonRedmont/Automatic-MLA-Formatter/README.md

 This is an automatic MLA formatter built in Python 3.12.1.

+Why use this?
+Doesn't easybib exist?

+Yea, it does, but it's stuffed with ads and probably malware if you click on 'em.

+This is slightly more simple, but it 1) doesn't have ads and 2) works offline, so if you're on a plane or something and don't have internet access for easybib to save you, you'll thank me then.

 It will ask for basic information about the document/item you are citing, and it will automatically format it for you in MLA style.